 Name of employee:

 Name of employer:

-The employer and employee agree that the employee may take time off instead of being paid for the following amount of overtime that has been worked by the employee:
+The employer and employee agree paid for the following amount of c

 Date and time overtime started: //20 am/pm

-Date and time overtime ended: //20 am/pm
+Date and time overtime ended:/ //20 am/pm

 Amount of overtime worked: hours and minutes

-The employer and employee further agree that, if requested by the employee at any time, the employer must pay the employee for overtime covered by this agreement but not taken as time off.
-Payment must be made at the overtime rate applying to the overtime when worked and must be made in the next pay period following the request.
+The employer and employee furth time, the employer must pay the e not taken as time off.
+Payment mo overtime when worked and must employee for out on the court of the court o overtime covered b t the overtime rate y this agreement but applying to the

 Signature of employee:

 Date signed://20

 Name of employer representative:

-Signature of employer representative:
+Signature of employer representative /e:

 Date signed://20

-Schedule E-Agreement to Take Annual Leave in Advance
+Schedule F-Agreement to Take Annual Leave in Advance

 Link to PDF copy of Agreement to Take Annual Leave in Advance.
+Name of employee: \\\\\ Name of employer: The employer and employee agree that the employee will take a period of paid annual leave before the employee has accrued an entitlement to the leave: The amount of leave to be taken in advance is: hours/days The leave in advance will commence on: \\\/\\\/20\\\\ Signature of employee: \\\\\ Date signed: \\\/\\/20\\\ Name of employer representative: Signature of employer representative: Date signed: / /20 [If the employee is under 18 years of age - include:] I agree that: if, on termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken under this agreement, then the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.
+Name of parent/guardian: Signature of parent/guardian: Date signed: \\\/\\/20\\\\

+Schedule G-Agreement to Cash Out Annual Leave

+Link to PDF copy of Agreement to Cash Out Annual Leave .

 Name of employee:

 Name of employer:

-The employer and employee agree that the employee will take a period of paid annual leave before the employee has accrued an entitlement to the leave:

-The amount of leave to be taken in advance is: hours/days

-The leave in advance will commence on: //20

-Signature of employee:

-Name of employer representative:

-Signature of employer representative:

-[If the employee is under 18 years of age - include:]

-I agree that:

-if, on termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken under this agreement, then the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.

-Name of parent/guardian:

-Signature of parent/guardian:

-Schedule F-Agreement to Cash Out Annual Leave

-Link to PDF copy of Agreement to Cash Out Annual Leave.

-Name of employee:

-Name of employer:

 The employer and employee agree to the employee cashing out a particular amount of the employee's accrued paid annual leave:

 The amount of leave to be cashed out is: hours/days

+The payment to be made to the employee for the leave is: \$ subject to deduction of income tax/after deduction of income tax (strike out where not applicable)

-The payment will be made to the employee on: //20
+The payment will be made to the employee on://20

 Signature of employee:

+Date signed://20

 Name of employer representative:

 Signature of employer representative:

+Date signed://20

 Include if the employee is under 18 years of age:

 Name of parent/guardian:

 Signature of parent/guardian:

+Date signed://20

-Schedule G-Part-day Public Holidays
+Schedule H-Part-day Public Holidays